aryna-yukhnevich/dev/README.md

 - `name` - specify the resource name to be monitored. \
 **Note**: If you would like to monitor the resources with the same prefix (e.g., glue-pipeline1-ingest, glue-pipeline1-cleanse, glue-pipeline1-staging), you can simply describe them using wildcards: `glue-pipeline1-*`.
 - `monitored_environment_name` - the name of your monitored environment (listed in the general settings).
 - [Optional] `sla_seconds` - specify the SLA for the resource execution time if applicable.
-If the execution time exceeds `sla_seconds`, such resource run will be marked with the `Warning` status and the comment that some runs haven't met SLA (=<<sla_seconds>> sec) will be included in the Daily Digest.
+If the execution time exceeds `sla_seconds`, such resource run will be marked with the `Warning` status and the comment that some runs haven't met SLA (=<<sla_seconds>> sec) will be shown in the Daily Digest.
 If this parameter is not set or equals to zero - the check is not applied during the Digest generation.
 - [Optional] `minimum_number_of_runs` - specify the least number of runs expected if applicable.
 In this case if there have been less actual runs than expected, then such resource run will be marked with the `Warning` status and an additional comment will be shown in the Daily Digest.
 If this parameter is not set or equals to zero - the check is not applied during the Digest generation.

 ### 4. Specify Recipients and Subscriptions  <a name="specify-recipients-and-subscriptions"></a>